swarby/A7_LacourseSpindleDetector/README.txt

   * Example input :
     * EEGvector.mat : 1 minute of broadband filtered EEG recording, sample-by-sample
-    * sleepStaging.mat : sleep stages that match the EEG timeseries, sample-by-sample For example this vector can be coded as: 0 (wake), 1 (NREM1), 2 (NREM2), 3 (NREM2) and 5 (REM) etc.
+    * sleepStaging.mat : sleep stages that match the EEG timeseries, sample-by-sample For example this vector can be coded as: 0 or wake, 1 or N1, 2 or N2, 3 or N3 and 5 or REM etc.
 			 Multiple sleep stages can be used as baseline by modifying the DEF_a7.bslSleepStaging variable.
+Variables in baseline should match the sleep stage vector.
     * artifactVector.mat : binary vector with/without (1/0) artifact that matches sample-by-sample the EEG timeseries.

 * Output folder